ghimiresunil/Stanford-NLP-Learning/Week 01/README.md

 | slow | 0 | 1 | 0 | $log\frac{3}{1}$ = 0.48|
 | spooky | 0 | 0 | 1 | $log\frac{3}{1}$ = 0.48|
 | good | 0 | 0 | 1 | $log\frac{3}{1}$ = 0.48|

+Hence, we can see that words like `is`, `the`, `and`, etc. are reduced to 0 and have little importance while words like `scary`, `long`, `good`, etc. are the words with more importance and thus have higher value.

+We can now compute the `TF-IDF` score of each word in corpus.